-As tuberous sclerosis is a broad condition involving benign tumors that may present in various parts of the body, the symptoms can vary greatly and it can be difficult to make an accurate diagnosis.
+Tuberous sclerosis is a broad condition involving benign tumors that may present in various parts of the body.
+As a result, the symptoms of this condition can vary greatly, thus making it difficult to make an accurate diagnosis.

 Cardiac rhabdomyoma may be present in infants and can often be detected with prenatal fetus ultrasound examination.
-If present, this is likely to pose problems for the infant at or soon after birth and generally reduces in size, decreasing the risk of complications, following this time.
+If present, this is likely to pose problems for the infant at or soon after birth; however, the tumor generally reduces in size, thus decreasing the risk of complications.

 Tumors in the brain that cause seizures are often the first sign noticed by individuals with tuberous sclerosis.
 Various types of seizures may occur, including infantile spasms that occur in young children.

-Cysts in the kidneys, which may affect renal function, can also be indicative of tuberous sclerosis and usually present in individuals from 15 to 30 years old.
-Given the late presentation of this symptom, most individuals that experience this have already been diagnosed.
-Evidence of angiomyolipoma in the kidney is also common, but is a non-specific symptom of the condition.
+Cysts in the kidneys, which may affect renal function, can also be indicative of tuberous sclerosis, and usually present in individuals between the ages of 15 to 30 years old.
+Given the late presentation of this symptom, most individuals who experience this have already been diagnosed.
+Evidence of angiomyolipoma in the kidney is also common but is a non-specific symptom of the condition.

 White patches on the retina of the eyes are a diagnostic indicator of the presence of benign tumors in the eyes called phakomas.
-There are several skin abnormalities that also commonly affect people with tuberous sclerosis.
-This includes hypomelanic macules with white patches on the skin, facial angiofibromas presenting as reddish spots on the face and ungual fibromas with fleshy tumors under or around nails.
+There are several skin abnormalities that also commonly affect people with tuberous sclerosis, some of which include hypomelanic macules with white patches on the skin, facial angiofibromas presenting as reddish spots on the face, and ungual fibromas with fleshy tumors under or around nails.

 Computer tomography (CT) or magnetic resonance imaging (MRI) scans of the brain can help to detect the presence of tubers in the brain.

-For other organs that may be affected such as the heart, liver and kidneys, an ultrasound is usually indicated to investigate possible tumors in the area.
+For other organs that may be affected such as the heart, liver, and kidneys, an ultrasound is usually indicated to investigate possible tumors in these areas.